thecodeteam/training/devops-geekweek/Day1-Part3-AgileHowTo.md

 ---

 > At this point, the Product Owner is typically asked to leave while the team decomposes the sprint backlog items into tasks.

+---

-While the Product Owner is asked to leave so that the team can candidly discuss the work, he or she is still expected to be “on call” to answer questions, clarify acceptance criteria, or renegotiate
+> While the Product Owner is asked to leave so that the team can candidly discuss the work, he or she is still expected to be “on call” to answer questions

 ---